dynamsoft-docs/document-normalizer-docs-js/programming/javascript/user-guide/index.md

 Then we update the callback function to do 2 things:

-1. Detect whether a found boundary is good by checking its property `confidenceAsDocumentBoundary`
+1. Detect whether a found boundary is good by checking whether the boundary can be detected for 30 consecutive frames

 2. If a good boundary is found, carry on to invoke the function `editBoundary()`